ribbondev/ribboncd/README.md

 ```

 ## Configuration
-See [ribboncd.example.conf.yml](./ribboncd.example.conf.yml) for an example
+See [ribboncd.example.conf.yml](./ribboncd.example.conf.yml) for a documented example